opea-project/docs/community/rfcs/24-08-02-OPEA-AIAvatarChatbot.md

-## Title
+Suggested change
+##  A RAG-Powered Human-Like AI Avatar Audio Chatbot integrated with OPEA AudioQnA
 <!-- The short description of the feature you want to contribute -->
-Using OPEA to implement a RAG-Powered Human-Like AI Avatar Audio Chatbot (WIP)

 ## Author
 <!-- List all contributors of this RFC. -->